-Lion One is currently reviewing and compiling recent and historic data from the Tuvatu project.
-This includes all geological, analytical, geotechnical and geophysical information gathered over multiple decades of work from a variety of Operators at Tuvatu.
-The Company is evaluating multiple possibilities to advance the project, including: additional surface and underground exploration work on areas of known gold mineralization within and adjacent to the existing resource, economic and engineering studies and testwork, as well as regional exploration for new and satellite zones of gold mineralization on the Property.
+Lion One is currently reviewing and compiling recent and historic data from the Tuvatu project, and merging the data into one database.
+This includes all drilling, geological, analytical, geotechnical and geophysical information gathered over multiple decades of work from a variety of operators in the Tuvatu area.
+The Company is evaluating a number of possibilities to advance the project, including: additional surface and underground exploration work on areas of known gold mineralization within and adjacent to the existing resource, economic and engineering studies and testwork, as well as regional exploration for new and satellite zones of gold mineralization on the Property.